 Clos du Caillou Vineyards, Wines, Winemaking

-Clos du Caillou Les Quartz, which made its debut in 1999 comes from vines planted mostly in the Les Cassanets lieu-dit.
+Le Clos du Caillou Les Quartz, which made its debut in 1999 comes from vines planted in the les Cassanets vineyard.
+The terroir is rocks and sandy soil.
 Caillou Les Quartz comes from a blend that is usually 85% Grenache with 15% Syrah.
 The Grenache is aged in foudres and oak vats and the Syrah is aged in New, French oak barrels for 18 months.
 The production is close to 900 cases per year.

-Serving and Decanting Clos du Caillou with Wine, Food Pairing Tips
+Serving Le Clos du Caillou with Wine, Food Pairing Tips

 Le Clos du Caillou Wine Tasting Notes